 The pace of the ride is variable according to the groups wishes and the terrain.
 There are some sections when it is possible to go faster and other sections where riders will need to lead their horse (maximum 10 minutes) through steep ascents and descents.

 This ride is for intermediate riders onwards.
 All riders need to be able to walk, trot and canter in open countryside and must be happy to mount and dismount unassisted.
 Some sections of the ride require riders to dismount and lead their horse due to steep climbs.
-The minimum age for this ride is 12 years old although occasionally participants as young as ten can be accepted if they are good riders and able to spend up to 6 hours per day in the saddle.
-The maximum weight is 90 kilos.

 The weight limit for this ride is 198 lb/90 kg, please enquire if you are an experienced rider exceeding this weight.

-Vegetarian or other dietary requirements can be accommodated with advanced notice.
-Please contact Unicorn Trails with requests.
+Vegetarian or other dietary requirements within reason can be accommodated with advance notice.
+Please contact Unicorn Trails with requests before booking.

 The Lofoten Islands are quite an anomaly when it comes to climate, as they experience relatively warm temperatures for their high Arctic latitude thanks to the warm Gulf stream.
 This warmth makes them an ideal place for exploring in summer as you can make the most of the midnight sun.
 Between mid-May and mid-July, the sun provides its warming light while you can experience the Northern Lights from September to mid-April.